pjotrp/bioruby-pipeline/README.md

   ./bin/runner -c muscle.yaml -output_dir tmp -muscle_bin /opt/muscle/bin/muscle
 ```

-the runner handles that by copying the switches into the name space - some nice
+the runner handles that by copying the switches into the name space - using some nice
 Ruby magic.

 erb executes the Ruby between <% and %> on compiling the template.